erisjacey/blog/posts/food/andsoforth.md

 ![knot-sign](/images/posts/food/andsoforth/knot-sign.JPG)

 The scene reimagined here was onboard a ship, so naturally the activity conducted here was a knot tying workshop.
-We were taught how to tie a bowline knot and handcuff knot, so if it wasn't made obvious this place wasn't the most family-friendly in the previous room, it definitely was here.
+We were taught how to tie a bowline knot and handcuff knot, so if it hadn't been made obvious this place wasn't the most family-friendly in the previous room, it definitely was here.

 As sort of an appetiser, we were served a pretty scrupmtious seafood soup.
 I thought the soup itself was rich and thick, all the seafood was tender and the bread was crunchy and seasoned well.